-For each month, is the amount on line 5 of the Chaned Beaucasibility Bouncart Westerney Yes No
+and the state of the second of the Change of December 1911 to December 191 Yes No

 each month, is the amount on line 5 of the Shared Responsibility Payment Worksheet than the amount on line 10 of the Shared Responsibility Payment Worksheet?
 Enter the amount from line 10 Enter the amount from line 5

 1. January

 2. February

 3. March

-4. April
+4. April 04/

-5. May
+5. May 1114

 6. June

 7. July

 8. August

 9. September

 10. October

 11. November

 12. December

 13. Add the amounts in each column

 14. Add the amounts on line 13 of both columns.
 Enter the result on line 11 of the Shared Responsibility Payment Worksheet

-\If the amount on line 1 of the Shared Responsibility Payment Worksheet is -0- for any month, leave both columns of this worksheet blank for that month.
+If th e amount on line 1 of the Shared Responsibility Payment Worksheet is -0- for any month, leave bo th columns of this worl sheet blank for that